-The Executive Management regularly assesses the risks that Lundbeck is exposed to, including risks related to financial reporting.
-In case of actual or expected changes that could affect the risks that Lundbeck is exposed to, the Executive Management will review such changes and consider appropriate mitigating actions together with the Board of Directors.
+Executive Management regularly assesses the risks that Lundbeck is exposed to, in relation to financial reporting.
+Any changes that could affect Lundbeck's risk environment, Executive Management will review and consider appropriate mitigating actions together with the Board of Directors.
 At least once a year, the Audit Committee assesses whether the internal controls related to the financial reporting process are effective in relation to the risks identified.